Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 What else are you going to do?

-they'll never die, right?
-Day rights that in the area of procreation, the community had the final say.
+Day writes that in the area of procreation, the community had the final say.

 Yeah.

-Here are the 50 faults that are wrong with you.
+Here are the 50 faults that is wrong with you.

 Now go and fuck that guy.

-I saw a watch run YouTube video that
+I saw watch one YouTube video that compared it to

-was a nerve-wracking ordeal, yet the sessions probably had some therapeutic value as a means
+deal yet the sessions probably had some therapeutic value as a means of

-of releasing feelings of guilt and aggression.
-The criticism sessions were also a shaming
+releasing feelings of guilt and aggression the criticism sessions were also a

-Anyway, back to noise bonkers sex theories and the reasoning behind sexual
+theories and the reasoning behind sexual continents according to writer

 You did say that, yes.